Transform variables

 Data

-> View tab make sure to Store
+> View tab make sure to Store them in a

 different dataset (i.e., make sure not to overwrite the